bakame-php/http-structured-fields/README.md

 #### Parameters

 As explain in the RFC, `Parameters` are containers of `Item` instances.
-It can be associated to other structures **BUT** the items it contains can not themselves contain `Parameters` instance.
+They can be associated to an `Item` instance or other container types  **BUT** the items it contains can not themselves contain `Parameters` instance.
 More on parameters public API will be cover in subsequent paragraphs.

 #### Examples